Engineering Leadership Concentration

 The School of Aeronautics and Astronautics is offering engineering leadership concentration for MS non-thesis students who intend to learn skills that are in high demand in practical aerospace engineering, such as business skills or specialized skills (e.g., machine learning), in addition to the traditional core training in aerospace engineering.
 It is expected that students in this concentration will be on a career path of technical and engineering leadership.

 This is a practical practice-oriented concentration.
 There is no research focus and funding support.
-Students will choose to focus their graduate studies in a major area (Aerodynamics, Aerospace Systems, Astrodynamics and Space Applications, Dynamics and Control, Propulsion, Structures and Materials) and a minor area (the six major areas plus approved interdisciplinary study).
-Students are required to complete a total of 30 credit hours of graduate level coursework, with 12 credits in the major area, 6 credits in the minor area, and 3 credits in Mathematics or Statistics.
+Students will choose to focus their graduate studies in one of the six AAE core areas (Aerodynamics, Aerospace Systems, Astrodynamics and Space Applications, Autonomy and Control, Propulsion, Structures and Materials) and a secondary area (another one of the six core areas, or an approved interdisciplinary study).
+Students are required to complete a total of 30 credit hours of graduate level coursework, with 12 credits in the major/fpocus area, 6 credits in the minor/secondary area, and 3 credits in Mathematics or Statistics.
 The other 9 credits will be in an approved professional development area.
 Students will get MSAA degree after completing the program.

 Sample Courses for Professional Development